ulgaal/react-reducer-table/OVERVIEW.md

 import { Table, TableDispatch } from "react-reducer-table";
 import { myReducer } from "./myReducer";

-// Add the CSS at the base of your app import "react-reducer-table/react-reducer-table.css";

 const MyComponent = () => {
   // Define the initial state of your table const initialState = {